...

 2. If your presentation has terrible news, a presentation thank you will be insensitive and inappropriate.

-3. When you need to assign a task or follow-up on anything, its better to end with that rather than a thank you slide.
+3. When you need to assign a task or follow up on anything, it’s better to end with that than a thank you slide.

 Potential Alternatives to a Presentation Thank You Image